suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 One additional assumption is added to the list of assumptions for the Update Procedure in {{I-D.ietf-suit-manifest}}, Section 4.2:

-* All Dependency Manifests must be present before any Payload is fetched.
+* All Dependency Manifests must be fetched and integrity checked before any Payload is fetched.

 One additional assumption is added to the list of assumptions for the Invocation Procedure in {{I-D.ietf-suit-manifest}}, Section 4.2: